How to Make Baked Parmesan Crusted Chicken

 I never buy store-bought buttermilk.
 Really, I use whatever I have.
 So this time, I used coconut milk (leftover from the Dan-O’s butternut squash curry recipe), lemon juice, red wine vinegar, and Dan-O’s.
-I let the breasts soak about 4 hours, and the resulting chicken was so tender I could have cut it with a fork.
+I let the breasts soak for about 4 hours, and the resulting chicken was so tender I could have cut it with a fork.

-The combo of shredded parm, panko bread crumbs, and spicy Dan-O’s Seasoning made the best coating I’ve had on a chicken.
+The combo of shredded parmesan, panko bread crumbs, and spicy Dan-O’s Seasoning made the best coating I’ve had on a chicken.
 I am tempted to fry one of my next batches, but these came out perfectly when baked in the oven.
 I also made some baked potato skins, which really take about the same amount of time!

 It helps to spray or lightly coat your chicken with oil before baking to help it crisp up some.
 And I used bacon fat on mine and it was delicious.
-You can omit this if you want to be healthier but I don’t ;p.
+You can omit this if you want to be healthier but I don’t.
 Serve with a potato (baked or other) a salad, and a good beer and you have a Dantastic dinner.
 Enjoy!